lucasschneider/mpl-koha-patch-WE/docs/README.md

 ## Update account type
 This feature will allow you to update a patron's account type from juvenile to adult or limited use juvenile to limited use upon saving their record if the patron is at least 16 years old on the day you are editing their record.
 ## Receipt Font
 You may choose to have a patron's barcode print in size 36px font (used by MPL) or size 28 font (requested by Monona library).
-If your library would needs the font size to appear larger or smaller than the two available options, please [contact Lucas](mailto:lschneider@madisonpubliclibrary.org).
+If your library would like the font size to appear larger or smaller than the two available options, please [contact Lucas](mailto:lschneider@madisonpubliclibrary.org).
 ## Disable dropbox mode
 This feature was requested by Monona library, which does not use dropbox mode.
 In most cases this feature should remain disabled.
 It should ___not___ be used by staff of a Madison Public Library location.
 # Keyboard shortcuts